 What is the Social Connection Program?

 The Social Connection Program (SCP) aims to increase social connection among older adults, spurred by statistics on the negative health impacts of social isolation.
 The lack of social connection has been shown to increase health risks as much as smoking 15 cigarettes a day.
-In 2023, one in three adults aged 50–80 (34%) reported feeling isolated from others in the past year.
-This represents a marked decline compared with the 56% who felt isolated in 2020, but a greater proportion than the 27% who reported feeling isolated in 2018.
+In 2024, one in three adults aged 50–80 (33%) reported feeling lonely some of the time or often in the past year.

 The goal of the Social Connection Program is to identify, develop, and connect people to programs and events that foster social connection, both at the Greenwood Senior Center (GSC) and in the community.